maclover7/myblog/_posts/2015-11-26-a-thank-you-to-oss.markdown

 ---

-It's that time of year again -- turkeys are being carved, delicious cakes are being served people are fighting with each other over TVs at Walmart.
+It's that time of year again -- turkeys are being carved, delicious cakes are being served, and people are fighting with each other over TVs at Walmart.

-I think its' very important that as we are giving thanks to so many people at this time of year, that we take our time to thank the pople who build and maintain the programming infrastructure on a daily basis.
+I think it's very important that as we are giving thanks to so many people at this time of year, that we take our time to thank the people who build and maintain the programming infrastructure that thousands of people rely on, on a daily basis.
 Open source software is very important in sharing code and building on top of each other for a better programming environment.
 Without this vital work, we would each be using either proprietary enterprise